feralhosting/feralhosting.github.io/General/Your Feral slot is active - Part 2 - Using your slot/readme.md

 Your server is a remote device.
 What does this mean?
 It means that your Feral slot is totally separate from your physical location.
 Like a computer in another person's house.
 This is often where people get confused, regarding what is done on their home devices and what the server does.
-I will do my best to make it as easy to understand as possible, so that at the end, hopefully, you have a clear picture of how this whole seedslot thing works.
+I will do my best to make it as easy to understand as possible, so that at the end, hopefully, you have a clear picture of how this whole seed slot thing works.

 Let us look at the difference in physical locations.